desaiaalap/email-assistant/model_pipeline/README.md

 - **Email Complexity Slicing**: Tests performance on emails of varying complexity
 - **Sender Role Slicing**: Ensures consistent performance regardless of sender's role

 The bias checking is run through `bias_checker.py` and results are tracked in MLflow.
+We adjusted the prompts based on its output to get more accurate results among its range.

 ### Sensitivity Analysis